Draksser/RNA-Peptide-complexes_Contact-matrix/README.md

 - PDB file of the RNA
 - PDB file of the peptide
 - Input file to create an index file (usally gro file)
+- Trajectory file of your production run, preferably without periodic boundary conditions (.xtc)
+- Topology file of your production run in binary (.tpr)

 **==> First step : creating an index file**
 The index file is created using gmx make_ndx command using the input file (.gro), the output file is named 'res_index.ndx'.